Kurt Lewin is widely considered to be the father of modern social psychology and one of the most influential psychologists in history.

 Lewin also had an interest in leadership.
 He argued that there are three main styles of leadership.
 They include:

-- Autocratic leaders - these types of leaders make decisions without getting input from their team.
+These types of leaders make decisions without getting input from their team.
 This leadership style is useful when a quick decision needs to be made and the success of an endeavour does not depend on team agreement.
 However, organizations that use this leadership style tend to have high levels of absenteeism and staff turnover as staff members may feel demoralized and unmotivated.

-- Democratic leaders - these types of leaders get input from team members before making the final decision themselves.
+These types of leaders get input from team members before making the final decision themselves.
 Team members are encouraged to be creative and they usually feel engaged as they do their work.
 Organizations that use a democratic leadership style tend to have staff members who are highly productive, motivated, and satisfied.
 However, this leadership style may not be effective if a quick, firm decision is needed.

-- Laissez-faire leaders - these types of leaders give team members a lot of freedom to do their work.
+These types of leaders give team members a lot of freedom to do their work.
 Laissez-faire leaders provide advice and resources if they are needed, however, team members are free to do their work in the manner they see fit and they also set their own deadlines.
 Organizations that use this leadership style tend to have high levels of job satisfaction.
 However, this leadership style may be detrimental if team members are unmotivated or unable to manage their time effectively.

 In a classic study conducted in 1939 by Lewin, Lippitt and White, school children were divided into groups with authoritarian, democractic, or laissez-faire leadership styles.
 The study showed that a democratic leadership style was more successful than authoritarian and laissez-faire approaches.
 The results of the study sparked increased research on leadership styles.